psychoinformatics-de/knowledge-base/kbi/0004/index.rst

 Question:
 ---------

-When I convert an existing folder to a DataLad dataset, all files are moved to ``./.git/annex/objects/`` and the file at the original location becomes a link to the moved content in ``./.git/annex/objects``.
+On my Mac or Linux machine, when I convert an existing folder to a DataLad dataset, all files are moved to ``./.git/annex/objects/`` and the file at the original location becomes a link to the moved content in ``./.git/annex/objects``.
 Is this normal?